Alumni Weekend Housing

-One of the best things about a summer reunion is that you and your family can stay on campus and extend the reunion festivities beyond scheduled events, stay in the residence halls, reminiscent of your student days, and enjoy being in the center of activities.
+One of the best things about a summer reunion is that you and your family can stay on campus and extend the reunion festivities beyond scheduled events, stay in the residence halls, reminiscent of your student days, and enjoy being near the center of activities.

-Holmes Hall will be the primary campus residence for reunion – it’s large enough to fit most if not all reunion residents, clustered by year, and features beautiful common spaces.
-It’s also a very flexible building, with single, double, and quad rooms available.
+Holmes Hall will be the primary campus residence for reunion.
+It’s large enough to fit most reunion residents, clustered by year.
+It features beautiful common spaces and is a very flexible building, with single, double, and quad rooms available.

 The apartments, built in 2002, are also great reunion residences.
 They are more private and are the perfect choice for those who would like more privacy, or want a quieter space.

 All housing buildings have secure key-card access, kitchen facilities, and large common areas.
 They do not have air conditioning.